IdentityServer/Documentation/docsv2/advanced/clientCerts.md

 client certificates.

 ## Registering the client
-You are in full control of how you want to map a client certificate to a client by implementing `IClientValidator`.
+You are in full control of how you want to map a client certificate to a corresponding client secret by implementing `ISecretValidator`.
-By default we will offer to use the thumbprint of the certificate to map to the right client.
+The default implementation uses the thumbprint of the certificate to map to the right client.

 The following snippet registers a client for client credentials flow: